SNMeans/SNMeans/README.md

 - 👯 **I’m looking to collaborate on:**  A variety of projects including frontend, backend, fullstack, and data domains.
 - 🤔 **I’m looking for help with:** Data analysis and visualization.
 I'd love to learn more.
 - 📫 **How to reach me:** [LinkedIn](https://www.linkedin.com/in/sumi-nia-means-448b34214/)
-- ⚡ **Fun fact:** I speak three languages, can recite the alphabet backwards faster than you can say 'Z to A', and have the superpower of feeling nothing in my thumb (don't worry, it's still handy for coding! 💻).I also like puns!
+- ⚡ **Fun fact:** I speak three languages, can recite the alphabet backwards, and have the superpower of feeling nothing in my thumb (don't worry, it's still handy for coding! 💻).
+I also like puns!